SharePoint/PnP-Guidance/articles/app-model-recipe-web-controls.md

 Embed JavaScript directly into page layouts
 -------------------------------------------

-In this pattern JavaScript is embedded directly in page layouts.
+In this pattern JavaScript is embedded directly in page layouts in publishing sites.

 - This approach is absolutely supported and a valid approach.
+- This approach works with publishing sites.

 **When is it a good fit?**

-When you need to embed JavaScript into specific SharePoint page layouts in a WCM scenario this option is a good fit.
+When you need to embed JavaScript into specific SharePoint page layouts in publishing sites in a WCM scenario this option is a good fit.

 Embed JavaScript directly into custom master pages
 --------------------------------------------------

 In this pattern JavaScript is embedded directly in custom master pages.

+- This approach is not recommended.
 - This approach is a valid approach.
 - You can embed JavaScript directly in custom master pages, but keep in mind this will cause you additional long-term costs and challenges with future updates.
 	+ If you chose to use custom master pages, be prepared to apply changes to the custom master pages when major functional updates are applied to Office 365.